 - Decent size

 - Can break easily

 The thick glass should help withstand filling with hot wax.
-Be sure to warm them up before filling so you don’t risk them cracking from a sudden temperature change.
-The wide mouth also makes them easier to fill and light.
-Your customer will likely need a long lighter or match though thanks to the size.
-Once it burns down a standard lighter wouldn’t be able to light it anymore.
+Be sure to warm them up before filling so you don’t risk cracking from a sudden temperature change.
+The wide mouth also makes them easier to load and light.
+Thanks to the size, your customer will likely need a long lighter or match.
+Once it burns down, a standard lighter wouldn’t be able to light it anymore.

 The biggest issue is how they are packaged.
-The padding is pretty low.
-This means that they can be broken with rough handling.
-If you frequently have your boxes arrive beaten up, be careful with these.
+The padding is pretty low, which means that they can be broken with rough handling.
+If your boxes arrive beaten up frequently, be careful with these.
 Thankfully, returns are easy.
-Another issue is that the jars don’t always seal well.

 Be sure to inspect for any damage before you fill them.
-Some people who bought these noted broken bottoms that could result in leaking or breakage if you tried to fill these with hot wax.
+Some people who bought these noted broken bottoms that could leak or break if you tried to fill these with hot wax.

 - Thick glass